-Neurodermatitis is skin condition brought on by frequent itching that leaves skin thickened, red, raw, and darker in color than the rest of your skin.
+Neurodermatitis is a skin condition brought on by frequent scratching.
+This leaves the skin thickened, red, raw, and darker in color than the rest of your skin.
 While this is not a dangerous condition, it may result in permanent discoloration and thickening of skin even when eczema is not active.
-Consistent scratching can also lead to scarring.

 Discomfort Caused by Physical Activity